List of Jujutsu Kaisen characters: Chizuru Hari

 Chizuru Hari (針 千釣, Hari Chizuru) is a sorcerer who is in an alliance with Reggie Star in the Culling Game.
 He has a Cursed Technique that turns his fingers into sharp claws to attack his opponents.
 He was later killed by Megumi Fushiguro much to Reggie Star's dismay as it was a 'waste of points'.

 Iori Hazenoki

-Iori Hazenoki (黄櫨折, Hazenoki Iori) is a reincarnated sorcerer who is in an alliance with Reggie Star in the Culling Game.
+Iori Hazenoki (黄櫨 折, Hazenoki Iori) is a reincarnated sorcerer who is in an alliance with Reggie Star in the Culling Game.
 Hazenoki has mastered the ability to heal oneself using Reverse Curse Technique, a rare skill among sorcerers.
 He uses this in tandem with his Cursed Technique which allows him to detonate certain parts of his body, such as eyeballs and teeth and create deadly explosions.
 While Sukuna faces off against everyone in Shinjuku, he encounters Kenjaku in the Lake Gosho Colony by chance, as the latter is eliminating Culling Game players that are no longer needed for his plans.
 Iori attempts to fight Kenjaku, but he loses his life in the process.